 - ✅ Superior grind consistency — Outperforms electric grinders 2-3x its price

-- ✅ Built like a tank — All-metal construction, feels premium
+- ✅ Built like a tank — All-metal construction, feels premium; users describe it as "a tank"

 - ✅ Fast grinding — 30-45 seconds for a double shot, minimal effort